 Which diamonds do we play at?

-The Timbits program takes place at the Riverbend Diamonds located across the street from 180 Riverbend Dr SE.
+The Timbits program takes place at the Riverbend Diamonds near 180 Riverbend Dr SE.
+Click here for directions.

 What happens to cancelled sessions (due to weather)?

 Cancelled games will not be rescheduled.
 On average, 1-2 evenings are cancelled due to weather.